Wellspring camps: Wellspring Plan

 Wellspring's nutrition plan was based on a low-fat, low-calorie diet: specifically, campers ate a strictly regulated diet of around 1,200 calories per day with fewer than 12 grams of fat.
 Wellspring claimed that this was achieved by teaching campers to cook, order, and identify healthy food choices.
 Wellspring campers were permitted to have as much "uncontrolled" food as they wished, as long as they measured and self-monitored their eating.

-Wellspring's fitness and weight loss camps provided cognitive-behavioral therapy (CBT) for campers due to CBT's effectiveness in help children, teens, and adults change diet and activity behaviors.
+Wellspring's fitness and weight loss camps provided cognitive-behavioral therapy (CBT) for campers.
 Wellspring employed Masters- and Doctoral-level therapists (called behavioral coaches) to provide both one-on-one and group therapy sessions for campers.
 Behavioral Coaches also stayed in regular contact with families and campers for the year following camp as part of Wellspring's Continuing Care Program.

 Two-day family workshops were scheduled at the end of each camp session.
 Attending families participated in all aspects of the program and learned the details of the Wellspring Plan and how they could be supported at home.